A unique blend of high quality teaching and research

-This is one of the leading departments for Physics in the country, with 96% of research activity judged to be ‘world leading’ or ‘internationally excellent’ by the Research Excellence framework 2014.
+The Department of Physics is one of the leading departments for Physics in the country, routinely appearing in the top 5 of the national league tables, and with 96% of research activity judged to be ‘world leading’ or ‘internationally excellent’ by the Research Excellence Framework 2014.

-- in the broad field of particle physics phenomenology.
-Candidates should also have a strong record of engagement with experimental groups.
+- in the broad field of particle physics phenomenology who have a strong record of engagement with experimental groups;

 These posts offer an exciting opportunity to make a major contribution to the development of research and teaching in the Department of Physics and the successful candidate will be expected to contribute to our portfolio of research-led teaching activities.

 Our research concentrates on five key areas of Physics: Advanced Instrumentation, Astronomy and Astrophysics, Atomic and Molecular Physics, Condensed Matter Physics, and Elementary Particle Theory.

 We are also leading two exciting EPSRC programme grants on Quantum Science with Ultracold Molecules and Skyrmionics: From Magnetic Excitations to Functioning Low-Energy Devices.

 The Advanced Instrumentation group is heavily engaged in the European space science programme and has manufactured one of the key subsystems which will be launched in 2019 on the James Webb Space Telescope.

 The Department of Physics hosts a number of state of the art research and teaching laboratories, including the G.J.
 Russell microscopy facility with state-of-the-art scanning electron microscopes (SEM), transmission electron microscopes (TEM) and focused ion-beam microscopes (FIB), femtosecond and picosecond laser systems, and a wide variety of clean rooms and fabrication facilities.

 We also host supercomputing facilities such as the COSMA 6 machine for computational cosmology and a GridPP Tier-2 high throughput computing cluster.